 Event Planner Certification Requirements and Career Info

+Employers prefer candidates with a Bachelor's degree and work experience in the hospitality industry.
 Event planners who wish to further their careers may be interested in obtaining certification from a professional event planning organization.
 Applicants interested in these certifications must be able to demonstrate previous event planning experience, as well as relevant career skills and professional knowledge.
-Read on to learn more about event planning careers and the requirements for earning professional certifications.

 Event Planning Certification Requirements

 While certifications in event planning are not a requirement for success in the field, they may help increase career advancement opportunities.
 These certifications are offered by professional organizations and typically require event planners to have verified professional experience and pass a written examination.
 Certifications may focus on general career skills or specific meeting types.

 One commonly recognized credential is the Certified Meeting Professional (CMP), which is offered by the Convention Industry Council (www.conventionindustry.org).
 Professionals must have three years of experience working as a planner or educational instructor in order to qualify to take the exam.
 According to the U.S. Bureau of Labor Statistics (BLS), the CMP exam covers topics that include facilities, services and meeting programs (www.bls.gov).

 The Certified Government Meeting Professional (CGMP) credential is offered by The Society of Government Meeting Professionals (www.sgmp.org).
 This particular certification can prove that an event planner has a thorough understanding of the complex regulations that apply to government meetings.
 Only professionals who've been members of The Society of Government Meeting Professionals for more than a year are eligible to sit for the CGMP exam, which covers such topics as federal travel regulations, ethics and risk management.